osg-htc/docs/docs/other/osg-token-renewer.md

 Installing the OSG Token Renewal Service
 ----------------------------------------

-If OIDC mode will be used, install the OSG Token Renewal Service main package:
+If using OIDC mode, install the OSG Token Renewal Service main package:

 ```console
 root@server # yum install osg-token-renewer
 ```

-This will install the `osg-token-renewer-client` subpackage which contains the scripts & systemd service files, and will pull in the [`oidc-agent`](https://github.com/indigo-dc/oidc-agent) package that the service depends on.
+This will install the `osg-token-renewer-client` subpackage which contains the scripts and systemd service files, and will pull in the [`oidc-agent`](https://github.com/indigo-dc/oidc-agent) package that the service depends on.